hippopenny/hippopenny.github.io/_pages/home.md

     title: "Hippo Crypthesia"
     excerpt: "A super wallet that provides a hassle-free crypto exploration experience, with noncustodial wallets, auto-compound interest, low-risk tokens, high APY, and blockchain games to play while you invest in the constantly-evolving platform."
     url: "/crypthesia/"
     btn_class: "btn--primary"
     btn_label: "Learn more"

+  - image_path: /assets/images/offrail/gacha1.jpg
+    alt: "Wacky Warper at Hippo Penny Honkai Star Rail Silly Wisher"
+    title: "Wacky Warper"
+    excerpt: "Wacky Warper — not just the Honkai Star Rail silly wisher — Gacha.
+Meme.
+Dress.
+Gift.
+Emotional Chat.
+Mini-games.
+With a meme art style, an accurate gacha system, and a variety of special outfits and items, you can dress up your favorite characters in your ways.
+If you’re a fan of Honkai: Star Rail, Genshin Impact, or Wuthering Waves, you can't miss this silly wacky twist we've brought to the gacha experience!"
+    url:  /wackywarper/
+    btn_class: "btn--primary"
+    btn_label: "Learn more"